 Recently expanded, renovated, and fully modernized, the William Chambers Coker Laboratory is the nexus of our research facilities and education programs.

 The William Chambers Coker Laboratory offers bench space and offices/labs, stockrooms, an herbarium, a library and map collection, and and facility for computer hook-up (data).
 Its large common-use wetlab includes two walk-in environmental chambers, refrigerators, freezers, drying ovens, fume hoods, incubators, and an autoclave.
 Other equipment includes analytical and several electronic top-loading balances, pH meters, dissecting microscopes, compound microscopes, and a great variety of smaller field and lab equipment and glassware.
-A Nikon Microphot FXA fluorescence microscope with an automated camera and microspectrophotometer, and an olympus SZH dissecting microscope with a Sony 6.1 mp HD video link and 40″ HD monitor and are also available.
+An olympus SZH dissecting microscope with a Sony 6.1 mp HD video link and 40″ HD monitor and is also available.

 The Coker Laboratory includes two classrooms, and two teaching wet laboratories of about 400 square feet each, with tables, storage cabinets, sinks, marker boards, and projector screens.
 These rooms are used by visiting groups from colleges and universities in the spring and fall semesters.
 During the summer, our courses and workshops have exclusive use of most of these facilities.

 The Reinke Library has an extensive reprint file, a collection of books and monographs, and subscriptions to more than 30 journals relevant to the ecology, systematics, evolution, and conservation of those groups of organisms that are well represented in the Southern Appalachians.
 The Collection is searchable on line through Western Carolina University’s Hunter Library.